berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

-# DSA210 Project - The Relationship Between Menstrual Cycle Phases and Study Focus in Female Students in Turkey
+# DSA210 Project - The Relationship Between Menstrual Cycle Phases and Study Focus in Female Students

 ## Table of Contents
 - [Project Overview](#project-overview)